Hypertension is the medicine name for high blood pressure.

-Any amount higher than the minimal daily value is too much for them.
+Any amount higher than the minimum daily value is too much for them.

-Other essential hypertension causes include obesity, stress, insufficient intake of potassium, calcium, and magnesium, diabetes, lack of physical activity, and chronic alcohol consumption.
+Other essential causes of high blood pressure include obesity, stress, insufficient intake of potassium, calcium, and magnesium, diabetes, lack of physical activity, and chronic alcohol consumption.

 Physicians identify hypertension as secondary when they identify the direct cause of the condition.